jamesbrink/deciduous/ROADMAP.md

   - Export to formats compatible with BI tools (Metabase, Superset, etc.)
   - Built-in charts in TUI or web viewer
   - `deciduous report` to generate analytical summaries

+### Automated Graph Sync Workflow
+- [ ] **Default to diff/patch workflow for multi-user state management**
+  - With multiple users coming, graph database sync should be automated by the AI
+  - AI should automatically export patches when committing decision-related work
+  - AI should automatically apply patches when pulling/syncing
+  - Remove the manual friction of remembering to export/apply
+- [ ] **Auto-export on commit**
+  - Before any commit that touched decision-related code, auto-run `deciduous diff export`
+  - Use branch-specific patch files (e.g., `.deciduous/patches/$(whoami)-$(branch).json`)
+  - Include patch file in the commit automatically
+- [ ] **Auto-apply on pull**
+  - After `git pull`, detect new `.deciduous/patches/*.json` files
+  - Automatically apply them (idempotent - safe to re-apply)
+  - Report: "Applied 3 patches from teammates: alice-feature.json, bob-fix.json, carol-refactor.json"
+- [ ] **Git hooks for automation**
+  - `post-commit` hook: auto-export current branch's decisions
+  - `post-merge` hook: auto-apply any new patches
+  - `pre-push` hook: ensure graph is synced and patches are committed
+- [ ] **Claude/Windsurf workflow updates**
+  - Update tooling templates to include auto-sync behavior
+  - AI should do this automatically, not wait for user to ask
+  - "Before pushing, I'll sync the decision graph..." should be default behavior
+- [ ] **Conflict resolution**
+  - When patches have conflicting nodes, use change_id to merge intelligently
+  - Prefer latest timestamp when edges conflict
+  - Interactive resolution mode if needed: `deciduous diff resolve`

 ### Documentation Restructure
 - [ ] Rethink the `docs/` folder organization